-In recent times forensic science has garnered quite a following in the popular culture scene.
-Though the associated control system may never be featured in your favorite TV series, the Pinellas County’s new Forensic and Medical Examiners Center is a noteworthy facility.
-The new center, which replaced a 25-year-old facility, includes an administrative area for the medical examiner, an investigation unit, an autopsy/morgue complex, and a toxicology laboratory.
+Forensic science has garnered quite a following in popular culture.
+Though the associated control system may never be featured in your favorite TV series, the Pinellas County Forensic and Medical Examiners Center is a noteworthy facility.
+The center, which replaced a 25-year-old facility, includes an administrative area for the medical examiner, an investigation unit, an autopsy/morgue complex, and a toxicology laboratory.
 County Commissioners focused on constructing a facility that provides the best environment for today’s users and flexibility for tomorrow.
-The Center is part of a planned master campus, which, over the next 20 years will grow to include a new Sheriff’s Operation Center, central energy plant, parking garage and support facilities.

-Upon completion in August 2003, the total construction cost was 12 million dollars, of which $200,000 was in the control system.
-Management is firmly convinced that it was money well spent.
-“KMC and ABC together have provided us with the control solutions that we were looking for.
+The total construction cost was $12 million, with $200,000 invested in the control system.
+Management is firmly convinced it was money well spent.
+According to a representative from the center, “KMC and ABC together have provided us with the control solutions that we were looking for.
 Not only are we saving on energy costs, but the control program integrates systems into one user-friendly program.”